How do I get to North Stradbroke Island and do I need a 4WD?

 Can I take a hire car to the island?

 Some hire car companies do not allow their vehicles to be taken across water, so it is important that you check with your car hire company before making a booking.

 How much does it cost to take my trailer across?

-Can I take my dog on the vehicle ferry or water taxi?
+Can I take my dog on the vehicle ferry or passenger ferry?

 Dogs travelling outside the enclosed passenger cabin of a vehicle must be wearing a properly fitted lead and muzzle.
-When travelling on a water taxi, dogs should be clean and dry and not sitting on a seat.
+When travelling on a passenger ferry (water taxi), dogs should be clean and dry and not sitting on a seat.

 Do I need a 4WD permit?
 Where can I purchase it from and how much does it cost?

-4WD permits are required when driving on the beach and an annual permit can be purchased from Minjerribah Camping on (07) 3409 9668 or www.minjerribahcamping.com.au.
+4WD permits are required when driving on the beach and a monthly or annual permit can be purchased from Minjerribah Camping on (07) 3409 9668 or www.minjerribahcamping.com.au.
 Your driver's licence details are required.

 Which beaches can I go four-wheel-driving on?